Hasatori/full-stack-template-frontend-react/README.md

   ....
  <div>t('ns1:aboutAppLabel')}</div>
 ```
-The locale is also used for communication with backed which also supports localization so messages comming from backed will also be translated into correct language.
+The locale is also used for communication with backed which also supports localization so messages coming from backed will also be translated into correct language.

 ### Theme support
   App supports light and dark theme.
 Theme colors are set in [./src/index.scss](./src/index.scss).
 Toggler is part of the [AppHeader](./src/components/navigation/AppHeader.tsx) component and selected theme is set using redux.
 Main component [App](./src/App.tsx) then uses `useEffect` hook to change body class.
 Theme choice is also saved into a Cookie.